iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 kube-root-ca.crt   1      19h
 ```

-Likewise, `kubectl describe configmap hornet-config` can be run to obtain more details about such ConfigMap.
+Likewise, you can run `kubectl describe configmap hornet-config` to obtain more details about the ConfigMap.

 * [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) of the Nodes (keys, etc.).
 Two secrets are created:

-  * `hornet-secret` which contains secrets related to the dashboard credentials (hash and salt).
+  * `hornet-secret`: Contains secrets related to the dashboard credentials (hash and salt).
-  * `hornet-private-key` contains the Ed25519 private keys of each node.
+  * `hornet-private-key`: Contains the Ed25519 private keys of each node.

 ```sh
 kubectl get secrets -n tangle -o=wide